 When a drug comes to Canada it must go through the Canadian drug regulatory, review and reimbursement system.
 The drug must go to various review bodies before it is eligible for public reimbursement.
 It must first be approved by Health Canada for safety, efficacy, and quality, then goes to the PMPRB before public and private reimbursement is negotiated and the drug is listed on health plans.

 One of Cystic Fibrosis Canada’s key advocacy priorities is to create a regulatory and reimbursement environment in Canada that does not unnecessarily limit our access to existing and new life-saving therapies.
 See more information about CF Canada’s work to help build a fast and fair process for access to medicines in Canada.

-Since the changes to the Patented Medicines Regulations were first proposed, the patient community has consistently raised concerns that these changes will negatively impact access to new medicines for Canadian patients.
+Since the changes to the regulations were first proposed, the patient community has consistently raised concerns that these changes will negatively impact access to new medicines for Canadian patients.

 The new PMPRB regulations require patented drug manufacturers to significantly reduce their prices.
 By some estimates, these changes will require reductions in price as high as 75%, but the actual reductions depend on a number of assumptions that themselves are creating uncertainty.
 Upon implementation, Canada will become an outlier among OECD countries and a much less attractive market in which to launch innovative therapies, including precision medicines that can alter the course of devastating diseases like cystic fibrosis.